commercetools/ui-kit/src/components/card/README.md

 #### Description

-Cards are areas that display content and actions on a single topic.
+Cards are used to display content and actions on a single topic.

 #### Usage